As wolves recover, calls in Wisconsin to end endangered species listing grow

 Of the $2.5 million in damage payments, Wisconsin has paid more than $1.3 million for cattle, calves and missing calves — sums that have increased as wolves rebounded.

-But the majority of DNR’s livestock payments did not require physical proof that wolves killed the animal.

-Farmers who have had livestock killed by wolves can also get paid for any additional missing calves beyond the expected annual 2.3% mortality rate.
+Farmers who have had livestock killed by wolves can also get paid for any additional missing calves beyond the expected annual 2.3 percent mortality rate.

 In 2011, the DNR issued a record 257 missing calf payments, with 103 of those going to members of the Fornengo family, who raise beef cattle in Burnett County.